 - Before soliciting offers for acquisitions with an estimated value less than the simplified acquisition threshold when adequate information is not available and the circumstances justify its cost;

-- On an ongoing basis, take advantage (to the maximum extent practicable) of commercially available market research methods in order to effectively identify the capabilities of small businesses and new entrants into Federal contracting that are available in the marketplace for meeting the requirements of the agency in furtherance of—
+- On an ongoing basis, take advantage (to the maximum extent practicable) of commercially available market research methods, in order to effectively identify the capabilities of small businesses and new entrants into Federal procurement that are available in the marketplace for meeting the requirements of the agency in furtherance of

-- A contingency operation or defense against or recovery from nuclear, biological, chemical, or radiological attack; and
+- A contingency operation or defense against or recovery from nuclear, biological, chemical, or radiological attack; or

 - Disaster relief to include debris removal, distribution of supplies, reconstruction, and other disaster or emergency relief activities.
 (See FAR 26.205).

-The Department will transmit this plan, via contracting officer notice, to its procurement community, including contracting officers, specialists, and associated program personnel.
-In the notice, the link will be provided to Federal Acquisition Institute's (FAI) Acquisition Learning Seminar on Effective Vendor Engagement.
-The Department will also include a presentation on the subject in upcoming acquisition seminars.
+The Department will transmit this plan, via Contracting Officer Notice, to its procurement community, including COs, specialists, and associated program personnel.
+In the notice, the link will be provided to Federal Acquisition Institute's Acquisition Learning Seminar on Effective Vendor Engagement.
+The Department will also include a presentation on the subject in upcoming acquisition training.

-The following information is not intended to be all-inclusive; rather, it is intended to serve as a basic framework for appropriate communication with industry.
+The following information is not intended to be all-inclusive; rather, it serves simply as a basic framework for appropriate communication with industry.
 This information is intended to support the engagement efforts of contracting and project/program personnel to ensure that communications with industry are appropriate and follow applicable Federal laws and regulations.
-Prior to engaging industry, acquisition personnel should consider the prohibitions and restrictions that may apply to the situation, including restrictions contained in the FAR and other laws and regulations (procurement integrity, FOIA, etc.).
-If the COR/PM is unsure about an appropriate response to a request for information or whether he or she should attend a meeting, the COR should contact the CO or an SOL attorney for guidance.
+Prior to engaging industry, acquisition personnel should consider the prohibitions and restrictions that may apply to the situation, including restrictions contained in the FAR, DOL FAR Supplement, and other laws and regulations (procurement integrity, FOIA, etc.).
+If the COR/PM is unsure about an appropriate response to a request for information or whether he or she should engage with a vendor, the COR should contact the CO or an attorney from the Office of the Solicitor for guidance.

 As a Government official and representative, a COR/PM may share information with industry that is available to the public.
 The following types of information are publicly available and are not considered confidential: